 Vondelpark is also a popular bicycle thoroughfare and is a lovely route to ride on a summer day.
 The area near Vondelpark3 and VondelCS is also a spot where rollerbladers gather to practice tricks.
 It’s a fun sight to see.
 You’ll also notice lots of runners and joggers, particularly on weekend mornings and weekdays after work hours.

 Vondelpark is a perfect place to wander if you love greenery and flowers.
 The area closest to the city center is usually most crowded with people, and as you head deeper into the park you’ll find water features, sculptures (even one by Picasso!), the rose garden and many places to relax.
 If you have kids, you’ll find plenty of playgrounds and open spaces for them to enjoy.
 Vondelpark is also heaven for dogs, but during busy times be careful letting your dog off leash.
-We’ve seen some scary bicycle/dog near collisions.
+I’ve seen some scary bicycle/dog near collisions.

 History of the Vondelpark

 In the 1860s the city of Amsterdam was expanding and growing, but the green spaces within the city were lacking.
 The wealthy residents wanted a peaceful area to spend leisure time and the land was purchased for a park.
 Originally Vondelpark was not a public park, only wealthy members had access.
 In 1953 the park was sold to the city of Amsterdam for one guilder.
 The terms of the sale stipulated that the park would continue to host musical performances, that dogs would be allowed off leash, and cyclists could ride freely though the park.